 With a name like Kelling Heath Holiday Park it could be assumed that the land across the estate is reasonably dry.
 However, there are two good sized ponds along with a wetland and natural spring.
 This natural spring runs across the wetland and feeds one of the ponds known as the Fishing Pond.
 The source of the spring can be seen from the boardwalk that hovers across part of the wetland.
 The second pond is found on the edge of some semi-ancient woodland called Hundred Acre Woods.
 This pond is known as the Conservation Pond.

 This winter the Rangers have been busy on both the ponds.
 Five new fishing platforms have been built on the Fishing Pond.
 The dominant vegetation growing around the edges of the pond have been dramatically reduced to allow other species to grow and so increasing the diversity of the flora and fauna.
 The reed bed and waterlilies growing in the pond have been reduced slightly in order to improve the recreational value of the Fishing Pond.
 On the Conservation Pond work has been carried out to protect the edges of the pond from erosion and to control some of the dominant aquatic vegetation which was starting to have a detrimental effect on the really rare and interesting native species which exist.
-Forty Crucian Carp, which are a native but endangered fish, have just been introduced to this pond to help with a national breeding program.
-The resident Moore Hens and the large Sweet Chestnut tree growing out of the Conservation Pond, which is iconic to the Park, have remained untouched.
+Forty Crucian Carp, which are an endangered fish, have been introduced to this pond to help with a national breeding program.
+There are resident moorhens as well as a large Sweet Chestnut tree growing out of the Conservation Pond, which is iconic to the Park, and has remained untouched.

 Now that this work has been completed the ponds and wetlands can yet again play host to bats hunting moths, birds building nests, dragonflies mating, froglets marching, deer grazing, as well as, pond dippers, fisherman, walkers, cyclists and much more.